garybuckle/garybuckleblog/_posts/injury.md

 Calorie intake was as high as it had been whilst active.
 Cut down the calories!
 I hadn't drunk alcohol for 4 months so that was already sorted.
 My beer drinking data had proven conclusively to me and possibly only applicable to me, that this was a major cause of weight gain.

-### What could I do?

 ### What am I allowed to do?

-Well that was an easy answer - I couldn't do anything do to possible damage to the retina or risk another harmorige.
+Well that was an easy answer - I couldn't do anything do to possible damage to the retina or risk another haemorrhage.

 I had to make sure the minute I could do ‘something’ I used the time appropriately and effectively.
 That meant plotting a course of recovery and not just banging out a 10km run or an intensive boxing session.